userdeveloper98/Docker-elastic-stack/README.md

 # Elastic Stack Docker Compose

+This example of docker compose configuration will help you to start the elastic-stack chain with all apps running on a single machine under Docker.
-    logfile -> Filebeat -> Logstash -> Elsticsearch <--> Kibana
+elk-docker chain:  `logfile -> Filebeat -> Logstash -> Elsticsearch <--> Kibana`

 #
     - Running the Elastic Stack on Docker
     - Installing the ELK Stack on Docker
     - ELK stack using Docker Compose
     - Running Kibana on Docker
     - Running a local kibana in a container

 ## Start the stack
  - If you are on Windows, make sure you have at least 4Gb of RAM in `Docker Desktop -> Settings -> Resources -> Advanced -> Memory`